AN EXCELLENT FOUNDATION FOR FUTURE SUCCESS

 Again a variety of in-house and other assessments are used to measure student growth in all academic content areas.

-MAP – Measures of Academic Progress (a computer adaptive assessment) is one of the assessment tools used to measure progress in grades 3–6.
+MAP – (Measures of Academic Progress) this computer adaptive assessment is one of the assessment tools used to measure progress in grades 3–6.
 Students are tested in August/September and again in April/May.
-MAP measures what students know and give teachers an accurate measure of student performance, whether a student meets or exceeds grade level expectations.
+MAP measures what students know and gives teachers an accurate measure of student performance, whether a student meets or exceeds grade level expectations.
 MAP results help teachers plan instruction.

 These take place the week prior to the October break (Thursday and Friday all day)